 Reliability Our rating 3/5

 There isn’t a whole heap of reliability data on the Mokka itself, but as a manufacturer, Vauxhall currently sits mid-table in Warranty Direct’s manufacturer rankings.
 The engines and some other parts have been tried and tested in other Vauxhall models, but that doesn’t apply to the Mokka’s platform.

 Safety Our rating 4/5

 The Mokka is fitted with the usual array of safety features, including anti-lock braking complete with cornering brake control, electronic brake assist and electronic brakeforce distribution.
-The electronic stability program standard in the Mokka includes traction control, hill start assist and hill descent control.
+The electronic stability program standard in the Mokka includes traction control and hill start assist.
 You also get airbags for the driver and front passenger, plus side-impact and full-size curtain ’bags.

 As with most Vauxhalls, the Mokka’s trim structure is rather confusing.
 Exclusiv trim comes with plenty of luxuries, including a digital radio, steering wheel-mounted controls, cruise control, air-con, electric mirrors, daytime running lights, remote central locking, Bluetooth, automatic lights and wipers, front and rear parking sensors and alloy wheels.
 The weird bit is that the fleet-focused Techline trim gives you all that, plus sat-nav, for thousands less.
 Bear in mind, though, that you won’t get anything like the same discounts on Techline models than you will on other versions – and it’s not available with Vauxhall’s best finance packages.
 SE trim is as posh as the Mokka gets, with heated sports seats in leather, a heated steering wheel, tinted rear windows and a sunglasses holder, among other features.